6 releases (2 stable)

 It is built using headjack, a Matrix bot framework in Rust.

-If it seems familiar, that's because it's a clone of the core feature of ntfy.sh, but only using Matrix.
+If this seems familiar, that's because it's a clone of the core feature of ntfy.sh, but only using Matrix.
 I'd encourage you to check out that project to see if it better suits your needs.

 Usage